TachyonicProject/luxon/docs/source/tutorials/wsgi_web.rst

 			# return a pretty html template
 			return render_template('myapp/home.html')

-As you can see the main difference between the Web App homepage view and the API homepage view is that we return an HTML template that will be compiled by a browser and shown to a user, instead of a JSON object.
-This is made easy by using Luxon's *render_template* module.
+As you can see the main difference between the Web App homepage view and the API homepage view is that we return an HTML template, instead of a JSON object.
+This is made easy by using Luxon's ``render_template`` function [#jinja]_.
 Of course for this to work we must first write the HTML which our view returns.

 Remember to import the view in **views/__init__.py**: